rackerlabs/support-how-to/content/cloud-servers/testing-network-services-with-netcat.md

     vsftpd : ALL

 Try commenting out any offending lines using a hash (\#).
-Changes to this file take effect automatically &ndash; no services need to be restarted.
+Changes to this file take effect automatically - no services need to be restarted.

 Note that tcp wrappers will allow a connection by default so if it is the cause of the issue there must be an entry in /etc/hosts.deny for the